The fallibility of equipartition magnetic field strengths from synchrotron emission using synthetically observed galaxies: Discussion

 By integrating the power-law down to a $E_{\rm min} = 4 E_{\rm e}$, we conduct a conservative treatment of the uncertain energy spectrum integral, as it follows exactly the mean of the power-law and the $\kappa$ model (upper right panel, \autoref{fig:spectrum}).
 This is emphasized in the lower right panel of \autoref{fig:spectrum} where we take a ratio of those two extreme cases to our power-law model with $E_{\rm min} = 4 E_{\rm e}$.
 This plot indicates the factors by which our CR electron number densities (and therefore the synchrotron intensities) would be modified for our equipartition models (Model pEq) if a power-law down to $E_{\rm min} = E_{\rm e}$ or a $\kappa$ model fit to the Milky Way observational data were assumed instead.
 This factor is roughly an order of magnitude higher or lower for those two models respectively.
 In other words, if the electron spectrum follows the $\kappa$ model fit, the equipartition intensities would be around a factor of 5 - 15 lower in the lowest panel of \autoref{fig:profiles_I}, bringing them to even more tension with the observed intensities of IC~342.
 If the electron spectrum does indeed continue as a power-law all the way until $E_{\rm min} = E_{\rm e}$ and sharply drops, the equipartition cases will shift upwards by around a factor of 5 - 15, bringing them in better agreement with the observed intensities.
 Despite this, we note that the profiles will still present an appearance significantly less smooth than that of the observations.
-Furthermore, the 100~pc equipartition, 1~kpc equipartition, and diffused equipartition to 250 pc would still have intensities considerably lower than those observed.
-From this, one could assume an uncertainty in our predicted intensities of $\sim 1$~dex.
-However, we favour intensities comparable to our teal line model, or even lower as suggested by the $\kappa$ model.
-Finally, the \citet{Langner2001} model and its integral also favors the use of $E_{\rm min} = 4 E_{\rm e}$ or higher.
+Furthermore, the 100~pc equipartition, 1~kpc equipartition, and diffused equipartition to 2 ~kpc would still have intensities considerably lower than those observed.
+From this, one could assume an uncertainty in our predicted intensities of $\sim 1.5-2$ in our Exp Models.
+Assuming a realistic $\kappa$ distribution matching the observational measurements would increase overestimation.
+Alternatively, enforcing a power-law without any spectral flattening down to $E_{\rm min} = E_{\rm e}$ would decrease the overestimation by artificially decreasing the energy budget available for high energy electrons.
+The above mentioned factors would need to be included in order to take the factors of magnetic field misestimation we have shown to be possible in this work and interpret them through the lens of the BK05 full power-law assumption or the observationally motivated $\kappa$ distribution.